Tag Archives: Anthropic Claude

 Claude’s AI research mode now runs for up to 45 minutes before delivering reports

 Still, the report contained a direct quote statement from William Higinbotham that appears to combine quotes from two sources not cited in the source list.
 (One must always be careful with confabulated quotes in AI because even outside of this Research mode, Claude 3.7 Sonnet tends to invent plausible ones to fit a narrative.)
-We… Read More »
+We… Read More: Claude’s AI research mode now runs for up to 45… »

 Anthropic’s new AI search feature digs through the web for answers

 Caution over citations and sources Claude users should be warned that large language models (LLMs) like those that power Claude are notorious for sneaking in plausible-sounding confabulated sources.
 A recent survey of citation accuracy by LLM-based web search assistants showed a 60 percent error rate.
-That particular study did not include Anthropic’s new search feature… Read More »
+That particular study did not include Anthropic’s new search feature… Read More: Anthropic’s new AI search feature digs through the web for… »

 Anthropic’s Haiku 3.5 surprises experts with an “intelligence” price increase